-When, sitting in a barely-earthbound aircraft last Saturday, I learned of Paul Reynolds’ death, I felt shocked, hollowed out, and heartbroken.
+Sitting in a barely-earthbound aircraft last Saturday, I learned of Paul Reynolds’ death via a text from a friend.
+I felt shocked, hollowed out, and heartbroken.
 Paul was loved by the dance community in Salt Lake City and beyond.
 I soon found myself reminiscing with Ashley Anderson, founder of loveDANCEmore, and the two of us both felt the need to write down some of what we felt about the gravity of his passing.
 We offer what’s below as an invitation to share your own memories.
 We’ll publish what’s collected at some point in a print edition of our journal, which Paul frequently helped us to share at 12 Minutes Max, a multidisciplinary works-in-progress platform he ran for years at the City Library.

 – Samuel Bennett Hanson